Dhegedis/Dhegedis/README.md

 4BinaryConversion: conversion of binary form to decimal form The color being shown is a custom color with the description name "Vivied Violet".
 This color could be problematic because it is a custom color so people would not know the true identity of the color.
 What needs to be considered is people that have color insensitivity.
 #### Operating Systems
+I typed md IT1025DylanHegedis, then I typed cd to change the directory of my new folder.
+I then typed dir to get the list and then took a screenshot to show my work.
 ### Networking
 #### Data Transmission
 #### Hardware